The Astrology of Easter

 And his death would not be in any way average or typical for the year 33 A.D.

-As a matter of ghoulish fact, if the average person living in the year 33 A.D. saw the numerous functions the image of the crucifix served in the modern day such as jewelry, building ornamentations, roof fixtures, and wall hangings, etc., they would have thought they had died and went straight to Hell itself.
-It would be comparable to being projected into the distant future to behold people wearing necklaces of lethal injection or the tops of congregational buildings being ornamented with electric chairs.
+As a matter of ghoulish fact, if the average person living in the year 33 A.D. saw the numerous functions the image of the cross served in the modern day such as jewelry, building ornamentations, roof fixtures, and wall hangings, etc., they would have thought they had died and went straight to Hell itself.
+It would be comparable to being projected into the distant future only to see people wearing necklaces of lethal injection or the tops of congregational buildings being ornamented with electric chairs.

 Crucifixion was the Romans’ most effective and favorite form of capital punishment for their conquered territories in the first century, and even there, Christ’s untimely end was not your average crucifixion….it was far, far worse.